 Other Notable Cases

-Mr. Stris and the firm were retained to represent plaintiffs, a putative class of consumers, in this design defect case alleging that Microsoft’s popular Xbox360 console scratches game discs during ordinary use.
-The U.S. Supreme Court appeal, which presented important questions about class action procedure, was briefed by our firm (Our Brief) and argued by Mr. Stris (Argument Audio).
-It was his seventh argument before the Court.
-Although the Court issued an 8-0 adverse decision (Opinion), it left the door open to a favorable outcome on remand.
+Mr. Maher serves as Counsel of Record for plaintiffs, a putative class of consumers, in this design defect case alleging that Microsoft’s popular Xbox360 console scratches game discs during ordinary use.
+The case, which presents important questions about class action procedure, has been fully briefed (Our Brief) and will be argued by Peter Stris in October, 2016.

 In the News

 FeaturedStris & Maher Nationally Ranked by Chambers in Two Categories

 May 1, 2017

 Stris & Maher Files Brief in Whistleblower Case Before the U.S. Supreme Court

 As U.S. Supreme Court Term Begins, Coverage Continues of Stris & Maher’s Cases